-The new guidance also creates a new category of market risk benefits (i.e., features that protect the contract holder from more than nominal capital market risk) for certain guarantees associated with contracts which are required to be measured at fair value with changes recognized in net income.
-In addition, the new guidance simplifies the amortization of deferred policy acquisition costs and other similar capitalized balances (i.e. Unearned Revenue Reserves ("URR")) by requiring such costs to be amortized on a constant-level basis that approximates the straight-line method.
+The new guidance simplifies the amortization of deferred policy acquisition costs and other similar capitalized balances (i.e. Unearned Revenue Reserves ("URR")) by requiring such costs to be amortized on a constant-level basis that approximates the straight-line method.
 Lastly, the new guidance increases and enhances the disclosures related to long-duration insurance contracts.
 The new guidance is effective for fiscal years beginning after December 15, 2024 and interim periods within fiscal years beginning after December 15, 2025.
 Early adoption is permitted.
 The Company is currently evaluating the impact of this guidance on its Consolidated Financial Statements.